Skip to main content

 Charging Comparison

-Mercedes eVito vs Volkswagen ID.
+Mercedes-Benz eVito vs Volkswagen ID.
 Buzz Cargo

-Updated March 2026
+Updated April 2026

 Share

 Data shown is approximate and based on publicly available specifications and real-world estimates.
+For models with multiple battery versions, this page compares the variants listed above.
 Actual performance varies with driving conditions, temperature, state of charge, and charger hardware.
-Always check your vehicle's manual for official specifications.
+Always check the manufacturer specification page and your vehicle's manual for official figures.
 EVcourse is not affiliated with any vehicle manufacturer.

 Quick verdict